Mass Tort Lawyers Serving Victims Nationwide

 - In a class action lawsuit, a single class representative represents all injured parties.

-- In a mass tort, plaintiffs are grouped together for litigation reasons, but each party is an individual plaintiff who can obtain recovery apart from the group.
+- In a mass tort, plaintiffs are grouped together for litigation reasons, but each party is an individual plaintiff who can obtain recovery based on their injuries alone.
+Not every plaintiff will be awarded the same amount.

 Mass tort claims can be much more complicated than class action lawsuits.
 That’s why it is important that you seek the legal guidance of an experienced and qualified national mass tort lawyer like those at Farris, Riley & Pitt, LLP.
 We know how to successfully bring claims involving defective drugs, medical devices, and other products.